-As a partner at litigation firm Tabet DiVito & Rothstein LLC in Chicago, I focus my practice on intellectual property litigation, with particular emphasis on complex technological matters.
+As co-founder and partner at AddyHart P.C., I focus my practice on intellectual property litigation, with particular emphasis on complex technological matters.
 Deeply experienced in patent cases on appeal, I argue cases before the U.S. Court of Appeals for the Federal Circuit, at the USPTO’s Patent Trial and Appeal Board, in the U.S. district courts, and at the Court of Federal Claims.
 I’ve led nearly 30 federal district court cases and have handled more than 40 appeals to the Federal Circuit.

 I established Business De Novo in 2014 as a blog that reflects my passion for protecting innovation and preserving entrepreneurial businesses and innovators.
 In recent years, the legal climate for inventors and entrepreneurs has become more difficult–and we need to change that.
 This blog talks about why and how.